adikeshri/valyria-app/README.md

 <p align="center">
-  The desktop application for <a href="../valyria">Valyria</a> — a local-first autonomous coding agent + harness that runs entirely on your own machine.
+  The desktop application for <a href="../valyria">Valyria</a> — a local-first autonomous coding harness that runs entirely on your own machine.
 </p>

 ## See it